dan933/react-portfolio/README.md

 # Portfolio website

-It was created using React and material UI
-Google forms is integrated into the html contact form.
+This site was created using React and material UI Google forms is integrated into the html contact form.

 Packages such as react-animation-on-scroll where used for the scroll animations